-GENERATION X QUALITIES
+GENERATION X CHARACTERISTICS

-RETAINING GENERATION X
+MANAGING GENERATION X EMPLOYEES

-Workplace flexibility ranks at the top of job perks for Gen X employees.
+For Generation X, work values that are deemed important include things like workplace flexibility.
 They’re more likely than Boomers and Generation Y to leave their current position due to lack of flexibility.
 Gen Xers look for family-friendly schedules with flex-time, telecommuting and job-sharing options rather than tenure-based rewards.

 Generation X employees want to impact the organization that hired them more than they want job stability, recognition or even promotion opportunities.
 As such, Gen Xers may be especially inspired by bonuses that directly link pay to business results.1 It’s also important to allow Gen Xers to work independently because they value having control over their day-to-day activities.
 A company-sponsored entrepreneurial venture may be a great spot for Generation X individuals to showcase their abilities without being micro-managed.

-Once you get to know your Gen Xers, you should have a good idea of what each one will appreciate.
+Once you get to know your Gen Xers, you should have a good idea of what types of rewards and motivation each one will appreciate.
 Do they prefer to be recognized officially or personally; formally or informally; publicly or privately?
 Would they like a gift, a note, or just some simple verbal praise?
 Also, take into account what they did to deserve your recognition.
 An employee who just completed a rigorous two-month project deserves a more substantial reward than an employee who stayed late for a night or two.
 No matter what you do, make sure you take the time to customize your reward — when you put some thought into how you say “thanks,” your people will value it even more.